fforjan/ModernDesktopApplication/README.md

 # ModernDesktopApplication
 Trying to identify modern pattern for Desktop Application

-This repository tries to identify how modern patterns heavily used in web application & cloud services can apply to desktop application
+This repository tries to identify how modern patterns heavily used in web application & cloud services can apply to desktop application.
+This focus mainly on the .NET platforn, with either Avalonia or WPF as a UI platform

 [Micro-Services](MicroServices.MD)